dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**It is not in the stars to hold our destiny but in ourselves.**
+**It's easy to stand in the crowd but it takes courage to stand alone.**

-William Shakespeare
+Mahatma Gandhi